 Insurance and investment contracts

 Insurance contracts are contracts through which a significant insurance risk is assumed.
-Investment contracts, i.e. contracts that do not transfer a significant insurance risk and that do not include a discretionary profit participation feature, fall under the scope of IAS 39 (Financial Instruments).
+Investment contracts are contracts that do not transfer a significant insurance risk and that do not include a discretionary profit participation feature.
+They fall under the scope of IAS 39 (Financial Instruments).